cse110-sp24-group26/warmup-exercise/README.md

 # Warmup Exercise

 We have three folders relating to the three distinct tasks.
+More documentation can be found in each of the respective folders.
 ## Sentiment
 The sentiment rating uses html, javascript, and css to display a selection of emotions that you can choose from.
 The selected value is dynamically updated
 ## Task List